p2-inc/phasetwo-docs/docs/service-agreement.md

 ### FEES

 * Starter: FREE
-* Premium: $499 monthly
+* Premium: $749 billed monthly OR $5,988 billed annually ($499 monthtly effective)

 ### PAYMENT TERMS

 We will bill you according to the Tier of Service you select.
-You shall pay the Fees on a NET 30 basis once invoice is received.
+You shall pay upfront at the beginning of each period.

 This Agreement is subject to the additional terms and conditions specified on Exhibit A hereto, which is an essential part of this Agreement.